department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 - An allowance for the plot or interment
 - An allowance for transporting the Veteran’s remains for burial in a national cemetery

+**Note**: The Veteran's family will need to cover the cost of funeral director services.

 <div class="feature" markdown="1">

 ### What documents and information do I need to apply?